pazof/PowerShell/docs/building/linux.md

 - `cmake`
 - `make`
 - `g++`
+- Google's framework for writing C++ tests: `libgtest-dev` from a Debian-like apt repro

 Unfortunately, the `apt-get` feed for `dotnet` has been deprecated, and the latest version is only distributed in the form of three separate packages,